-Well, I really jinxed myself by saying I was optomistic after The Promised Neverland Season Two, Episode Four, didn’t I?
+Well, I really jinxed myself by saying I was optimistic after The Promised Neverland Season Two, Episode Four, didn’t I?

-The third episode of this second season made me really concerned with the direction the story was going, what all the important cuts, including my favourite character being completley gone.
+The third episode of this second season made me really concerned with the direction the story was going, with all the important cuts, including my favourite character being completley gone.

 Then Episode Four happened and I began to regain some hope.